vikasrohra/paytm-clone/README.md

 <br />

 ## Below are the take aways from this project
- - How to integrate Tailwind CSS and use it's components evening without Node js installed.
+ - Usage of Tailwind CSS to build beautiful looking websites
+ - Create responsive websites using Tailwind CSS
+ - To unable and disable Dark and Light mode

 <br />